Back to Insights

 When Per-Seat Makes Sense

-Example: Sales team of 50 reps using AI for email drafting 20+ times daily.
-At $30/seat = $1,500/month fixed.
-Consumption-based pricing at $0.002/generation would cost $2,000+/month with same usage.
+Consider a sales team of 50 reps using AI for email drafting 20+ times daily.
+At $30/seat, the total comes to $1,500/month fixed.
+Consumption-based pricing at $0.002/generation would cost $2,000+/month with the same usage.

 When Per-Seat Fails

-Cost trap: "We have 500 employees, so let's buy 500 seats."
-Then 6 months later, only 150 are active users.
-You're paying for 350 unused licenses at $40/seat = $14,000/month wasted.
+The classic cost trap plays out like this: "We have 500 employees, so let's buy 500 seats."
+Six months later, only 150 are active users.
+You're paying for 350 unused licenses at $40/seat, which equals $14,000/month wasted.

 Model 2: Consumption-Based (Pay-as-you-go)